 10-20 minutes easy effort at a low resistance (1-4).

-20-30 minutes at a comfortably hard effort, with moderate resistance (5-10) and focus on maintaining as close to 90 RPM as possible.
+20-30 minutes at a moderate to moderately hard effort.
+Use moderate resistance (5-10) and focus on maintaining as close to 90 RPM as possible.

 10-20 minutes easy effort at low resistance (1-4).

 10 minutes at easy effort at low resistance (1-4).

 6-8 sets of: 2 minutes at hard effort/high resistance (10-15), 2 minutes at low resistance (1-4).